dotenv-linter/dotenv-linter/README.md

 dir2/.my-env-file:1 LowercaseKey: The bar key should be in uppercase
 ```

-If you need to exclude a file from check, you can use the argument `--exclude FILE_PATH` or its short version `-e FILE_PATH`:
+If you need to exclude a file or directory from check, you can use the argument `--exclude PATH` or its short version `-e PATH`:

 ```shell script
 $ dotenv-linter --exclude .env.test